pip-izony/POP_in_pot/README.md

 # POP_in_pot

 # Hello

 # Welcome to my game project using Unity.

-# My game project has functions that drag and shoot process for throwing object, save data, fade in/out.
+# My game project has functions such as dragging and shooting to throw an object, saving data, and fading in/out, etc...

-# First, you don't need any physical formula because Unity supports physical enviroment.
+# First, you don't need any physical formula because Unity supports this enviroment.

-# (Tip : If you need to your own physical enviroment, you should use fomula such as X = Velocity*cosθ*Time, Y = Velocity*sinθ*Time - 1/2*Gravity*Time*Time.)
+# (Tip : If you need to make your own physical enviroment, you can use fomula such as X = VelocitycosθTime, Y = VelocitysinθTime - 1/2GravityTime*Time.)

 # The physical enviroment of Unity has AddForce, so you can easily make any game!

-# This project uploaded at Google Play Store ▼
+# You can find this project on Google Play Store or click this link below ▼

 # https://play.google.com/store/apps/details?id=com.Izony.POPinpot

 # Email : eeodqql09@gmail.com

 # Instagram : pip_izony